FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

 ```

 ### deploy-cf
-deploy-cf is surprise, surprise used to deployed an app to Cloud Foundry.
+deploy-cf is used to deploy an app to Cloud Foundry with zero downtime.

 [Here you can find more information](/cf-deployment/) about how deploy-cf works under the hood!